Bottineau, North Dakota

 Bottineau is a city in Bottineau County, North Dakota, United States.
 It is the county seat of Bottineau County and is located just over 10 mi south of the Canada–United States border.
 The city's population was 2,194 at the 2020 census.

 The city is home to Dakota College at Bottineau.
 Attractions in Bottineau include the Bottineau Winter Park and "Tommy Turtle," the world's largest turtle, which has become a landmark for the city.
 Built in 1978 and 30 ft in height, the fiberglass turtle is located in the eastern half of the city and was built as a symbol for the nearby Turtle Mountains.
 The International Peace Garden is nearby to the northeast.

 Bottineau is also home to Programmer's Broadcasting, which owns and operates KBTO, along with KTZU and KWGO in Minot.

 History

 Bottineau was founded in 1883 as Oak Creek as a customs station and an overnight stagecoach stop.
 The town name was changed to Bottineau in 1884 in honor of Pierre Bottineau (c.
 1814–1895), a Métis pioneer, hunter, and trapper, who became a successful land speculator.

 The town was originally located about 1½ miles (2½ km) north of its current location.
 The entire town was moved south in 1887 to where the Great Northern Railway was installing new tracks.

+The widest tornado on record in North Dakota, at 1.14 miles wide, dropped near Bottineau in 1986.
+It destroyed a mobile home but did not harm the pregnant woman who was inside.

 In 2012, a new chalet called Annie's House was built in Bottineau Winter Park, 10 mi north.
-The facility will be North Dakota's first ski facility for handicapped children and wounded veterans.
-It is being built to honor Ann Nicole Nelson, who was the only North Dakotan to die in the September 11 attacks on the World Trade Center in New York City.
+The facility was North Dakota's first ski facility for handicapped children and wounded veterans.
+It was built to honor Ann Nicole Nelson, who was the only North Dakotan to die in the September 11 attacks on the World Trade Center in New York City.